By Mike Sokol

 Neutral to Ground

 Next, check from Neutral to Ground.
-That should read very close to 0 volts, but up to 3 or even 5 volts is acceptable according to the electrical code.
+That should read very close to 0 volts, but up to 3 volts on a loaded circuit is acceptable according to the electrical code (due to normal voltage drop on the neutral conductor).
 If, however, you read 120 volts from Neutral to Ground, then the polarity of the power outlet is reversed.
 Don’t plug your RV into this outlet.

 If you’re only using 20-amp power for your RV, you’re just about done.
 At this time I recommend plugging a standard 3-light outlet tester into an outlet inside your RV that you can see from the open door or window.
 Now, go ahead and switch off the circuit breaker, plug in your 20-amp RV connector, and turn the circuit breaker back on.
 But before you touch anything on your RV take a peek through the door or window at the outlet tester inside your RV to confirm it’s showing the same Yellow/Yellow pattern.
 If not, then your extension cord or RV plug has been incorrectly wired.
 If that’s the case, turn off the circuit breaker and find out what’s wrong before proceeding to power up your RV.